turingschool/backend-curriculum-site/module3/lessons/customizing_json.md

 ## Specifications for JSON response

-So that we have a standard for how our JSON responses, we are going to use the [json:api](https://jsonapi.org/).
+Let's use the [json:api](https://jsonapi.org/) specification for our JSON responses.
 Take a minute to familiarize yourself with the documentation.

+- What is the root `key`?
+- How are the attributes formatted for a resource in a response?
+- How are a resource's relationships formatted?

 ## Exercise